 Ingeborg Petterson, Postdoctoral Teaching Fellow: analytical chemistry

-Kevin P. Schultz, Assistant Professor of Chemistry, organic chemistry
+Kevin P. Schultz, Associate Professor of Chemistry, organic chemistry

 Scott P. Sibley, Professor of Chemistry: physical chemistry